sergipc22/clotho-dataset/README.md

 # Clotho dataset code

-Welcome to the repository of Clotho dataset
+Welcome to the repository of Clotho dataset.

 Here you can find the code that will create numpy files with input/output values, for using Clotho dataset with your audio